 • Attachments: Originates from ribs 5-12 and inserts onto the iliac crest and pubic tubercle.

-• Actions: Contralateral rotation of the torso.
+• Actions: Flexion and contralateral rotation of the torso.

 • Innervation: Thoracoabdominal nerves (T7-T11) and subcostal nerve (T12).